pelias/wof-admin-lookup/README.md

 ### Usage

 There are two possible ways to retrieve admin hierarchy: using remote [pip service](https://github.com/pelias/pip-service) or load data into memory.

-It's recommended to use remote service in all cases (see downsides section bellow).
+#### Remote PIP service (experimental, lower memory requirements)

+The remote PIP service is a good option only if memory is constrained and you'd like to share one instance of admin lookup data across multiple importers.

+The Remote PIP service is automatically enabled if the `imports.services.pip.url` property exists.

+#### Local admin lookup (default, fastest)

+Local admin lookup means that each importer needs a copy of admin lookup data available on local disk.

+The property `imports.whosonfirst.datapath` configures where the importers will look.

+Even though local admin lookup requires that _each_ importer load a full copy of admin lookup data (~8GB for the full planet) into memory, it's much faster because there is no network communication.
+It's recommended for most uses.

 ### Configuration

 Who's On First Admin Lookup module recognizes the following top-level properties in your pelias.json config file: